TE-Good/recipe_api/documentation.md

 ### Create ingredients endpoint
 * Added `Ingredient` model and registered + model test.
 * Created `IngredientSerializer` and `IngredientViewSet`, then registered in router.
+* Added `perform_create` in `IngredientViewSet` to ensure creation of ingredient.
+* Refactored duplicated code into a base class called `BaseRecipeAttrViewSet`